-Goods which are subject to ADD or CD measures can be found at the end of the relevant Chapter in Volume 2 of the Tariff.
+Goods which are subject to ADD or CVD measures can be found at the end of the relevant Chapter in Volume 2 of the Tariff (The online version being the most up to date).
 This information includes:

 - the commodity code